Composite learning control with modular backstepping and high-order tuners: Composite Learning Design

-in which $\Gamma \in\mathbb{R}^{N\times N}$ is a positive-definite diagonal matrix of learning rates, and $\kappa\in\mathbb{R}^+$ is a weighting factor.
+in which $\kappa_1$, $\kappa_2\in\mathbb{R}^+$ are weighting factors.
 Since $H(s)$ in \eqref{eq15} owns $n-1$ relative degrees, the time derivatives of $\hat{\bm\theta}$ in \eqref{eq_lsclbc} up to the ($n-1$)th order can be implemented physically by a direct differentiation scheme \cite{Gerasimov2020}.
 More specifically, the high-order time derivatives of $\hat{\bm\theta}$ are calculated by

 with $\hat{\bm\theta}^{(i)}(0)$ $=$ $\bm 0$ and intermediate time derivatives

 in which $C_k^i = k!/(i!(k-i)!)$ are binomial coefficients with $0\leq i\leq k$ and $1\leq k\leq n-2$.